The Complete Guide To AC Joint Separation

 Phase III

 In the later stages, movements that stress the AC joint can be gradually re-introduced.
-These include weight-bearing exercises, overhead movements and upper body plyometric drills.
-This phase focuses on restoring symmetrical strength and stability on the injured side while preparing the athlete to return to sport participation.
+These include weight-bearing exercises, overhead movements, and upper body plyometric drills.
+This phase focuses on restoring symmetrical strength and stability on the injured side while preparing the athlete to return to sports participation.

 Overall, the vast majority of people with shoulder separation return to their activity, typically within 2-3 months depending on the severity of the injury.